-In addition to the insurance referenced, effective July 1, 2011, an insurance policy has been procured to protect the student officers and members of Recognized Student Organizations from civil liability.
+In addition to the insurance referenced, an insurance policy has been procured to protect the student officers and members of Recognized Student Organizations from civil liability.
 This includes Organizational activities, on and off campus.
-For a complete description of this insurance program see the following link: http://studentaffairs.psu.edu/hub/studentorgs/insurance.shtml
+A complete description of this insurance program can be found at the Student Organization Insurance webpage.

 - Automobile Liability: